+Cash

+Other receivables

-Cash Loans and receivables Other receivables Loans and receivables
+Other receivables

-Investments FVTPL
+Investments

 Trade payable and accrued liabilities

 Loans payable

+Property acquisition obligation

+Loans and receivables

+FVTPL

+Other financial liabilities

+Other financial liabilities

+Other financial liabilities

 Transaction costs are expensed as incurred for financial instruments classified as FVTPL.
 For other financial instruments, transaction costs are netted against the carrying value and are then recognized over the expected life using the effective interest method.